 You can take a self-guided walk in Triabunna to see the town’s historic architecture, or stroll the Pelican’s Walk along the foreshore.
 You can also visit the Tasmanian Seafarer’s Memorial and call into the Visitor Centre to see the display of tapestries depicting the town’s history, development and culture.
-And, be sure to call into Spring Bay Seafoods for a taste of fresh, organic east coast mussels and scallops, stop by the Fish Van to buy fresh seafood and crispy fish and chips or visit Gallery Artspaces for good coffee and local art.
+And, be sure to call into Spring Bay Seafoods for a taste of fresh, organic east coast mussels and scallops, stop by the Fish Van to buy fresh seafood and crispy fish and chips or visit The Colonial for good coffee and delicious local produce.

 There are several walks in and around Triabunna—explore the area’s beautiful beaches or take a stroll in the nearby coastal reserves, including Pelican Walk, which begins near the marina.
 Take the self-guided Discovery Walk from the Triabunna Visitor Centre to see the town’s preserved convict-era buildings, visit the Tasmanian Seafarers Memorial, and browse the town’s shops and galleries.
 Or, simply relax with a coffee and snack in a welcoming cafe.